Dallinger/Dallinger/docs/source/installing_python.rst

 ``python``, you will need to create a ``virtualenv`` that interprets the code as ``python3.x``.
 Where x is the python3 version ie. 3.6 or 3.7 etc

-We will be creating a virtual environment anyway, so as long as you run ``brew install python`` and you don't run into any errors because of your symlinks, then you can proceed with the instructions.
+We will be creating a virtual environment in a later step.

 If you installed python with Homebrew, you should now be able to run the ``python3`` command from the terminal.
 If the command cannot be found, check the Homebrew installation log to see